erikeldridge/app-quality-cookbook/configuration/launch.md

 ## Steps

+### Define flags

-1. Define a command line argument we can use to communicate the runtime environment to the previously created web service
+Define a command line argument we can use to communicate the runtime environment to the previously created web service

+### Define application helpers

-2. Identify an appropriate feature to configure
+Identify an appropriate feature to configure

+### Set flags

-3. Launch the app locally, passing env=development
+Launch the app locally, passing env=development

-4. Stage the app, passing env=staging
+Stage the app, passing env=staging

-5. Deploy the app to production, passing env=production
+Deploy the app to production, passing env=production

 ## Verify